NBA reporter Sekou Smith, who died of covid at 48, is remembered for his kindness

 NBA stars past and present had grown to know him over the years.
 Chris Paul of the Phoenix Suns praised Smith’s compassion and Dwyane Wade noted “we lost a good one.”

-“Man today just got a little heavier,” he tweeted. “[M]y condolences to Sekou’s wife, family, friends, and extended NBA family.
+“Man today just got a little heavier,” Paul tweeted. “[M]y condolences to Sekou’s wife, family, friends, and extended NBA family.
 What a kind and compassionate man we just lost.”

 “I’ve never had anything but positive interactions and conversations with Sekou Smith,” Wade recalled.
 “Our prayers go out to the Smith family.
 We lost a good one.
 Rest In Heaven”